-Another problem is that the IM currently does not deal with program modifications performed by the student, like deleting and replacing nodes and links.
-Despite of these shortcomings, we think that it is possible to extend the IM in appropriate ways.
+Another problem is that the creation of the IM currently does not deal with program modifications performed by the student, like deleting and replacing nodes and links (although in the evaluation of the IM we were able to account for these data).
+Despite these shortcomings, we think that it is possible to extend the IM in appropriate ways.
 As we have also shown, it is possible to put the IM to empirical test and to draw conclusions for its improvement.
 For example, the study described above suggested changing simple parameter node rules.
 Some more testable hypotheses will be presented below.
 Thus advance towards an empirically validated knowledge diagnosis seems possible.